 When a company is solvent and can pay off all its liabilities, dissolutions occur by consent.
 Sometimes the purpose behind the forming of a company is fulfilled, and the owners want to wind up.
 Alternatively, business owners could be transferred, or the firm may undergo a restructuringRestructuringRestructuring is defined as actions an organization takes when facing difficulties due to wrong management decisions or changes in demographic conditions.
 Therefore, tries to align its business with the current profitable trend by a) restructuring its finances by debt issuance/closures, issuance of new equities, selling assets, or b) organizational restructuring, which includes shifting locations, layoffs, etc..

 #3 – Creditors Voluntary Liquidation

-This has been a guide to liquidation and it’s meaning.
-Here we discuss procedure and types (Compulsory, Members Voluntary and Voluntary) of liquidation with their consequences.
+This has been a guide to Liquidation and its Meaning.
+Here we discuss its types, process, consequences, and examples.
 You can learn more about financing from the following articles –